adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-This field uses the `fieldset` and `legend` elements to group the 3 inputs together.
+This field uses the `fieldset` and `legend` elements to group the inputs together.
 Like any other input that uses the fieldset, it provides context for the labels within.
 In this case, without ‘Date of birth’, ‘Day’, ‘Month’ and ‘Year’ would be ambiguous.

 Some versions of iOS won't show the numeric keyboard, even if you use `type="number"`.
 The `pattern` attribute fixes this problem[^7] which is why we've included it in each of the inputs above.

-#### Auto-tabbing

-Some websites automatically move focus from one field to the other, once the correct *amount* of characters have been entered.
-This is a usability failure, which we'll discuss in the next chapter.

 ### Finding dates in a calendar

 In the case of booking a flight, users are neither dealing with a memorable date nor one found in a document.
-When booking flights, we often orientate ourselves around day and week.
-To mimic this, we'll need a more convenient solution than 3 text boxes.
-We need a calendar, or what's commonly known as a date picker.
+Booking a flight normally revolves around some date in the future.
+We often conceptulise dates by the Gregorian calendar.
+That is that there are 12 months (or 52 weeks) in a year.
+And each week consists of 7 days.

+Designing an interface that maps to a user's mental model helps in this case because the users is trying to find a date.
+It's neither memorable, nor is it a date found on a standard document.
+Therefore what we need is a calendar, or what is commonly known as a date picker.

 Interfaces that try to solve too many problems at once cause problems.
-The primary need for the calendar is to select a date.
-If we try to convey, for example, price and availability inside the calendar too, this would result in a busy interface that overloads the user.
-Unless the user has a super-sized screen, but not everyone has one of those.
+The primary user need for the calendar is to select a date.
+Trying to convey price and availability at the same time, for example, results in a busy interface that likely overloads the user.
+It's also not very practical from a design perspective.

-Instead, we'll first let users choose a date unencumbered, without the distraction of price and availability.
-Then later, we'll give them the extra context they need to choose the right flight for them.
+One aspect of designing inclusively is considering those who use different sized screens and devices.
+Responsive Design encourages us to design for small and large screens alike.
+For these reasons, we'll let users first choose a date without the distraction of price and availability.
+Then later, we'll let them choose the right flight by giving the extra information they need.

 #### Date input

 Before HTML5, we always had to build our own date picker using Javascript.
-We know this is a complex task because we had to consider the breadth of requirements when we creates the autocomplete component earlier.
+We know this is a difficult task because we've just tackled the breadth of requirements to create the autocomplete component.

 Mobile browsers that support HTML5&mdash;nowadays, that's most&mdash;have `input type="date"`.
 This is useful because: